KartikKumar7070/Yesbank-stock-pricing-analysis-regression-model/README.md

 5. XGBoost

 I also saved all the evaluation metrics in a data frame.

-In the end, I compared all the metrics and came to tVisualization has allowed us to notice that the closing price of the stock has suddenly fallen starting in 2018.
-It seems reasonable that the Yes Bank stock price was significantly impacted by the Rana Kapoor case fraud.he following conclusions-
+In the end, I compared all the metrics and came to the following conclusions-

 1. The target variable is highly dependent on input variables.
 2. Linear Regression has given the best results with lowest MAE, MSE, RMSE and MAPE scores.